OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

 External access is mediated by the ingress service which runs on storcon0 and mon0 (these are the machines with high-speed external access).
 Load is spread across the three servers by the ingress service via HAProxy.
 The ingress provides HA IP via keepalived/vrrp.
-The RGW HA implemenation is described in the `RGW Service Documentation`_.
+The RGW HA implementation is described in the `RGW Service Documentation`_.

 .. _RGW Service Documentation: https://docs.ceph.com/en/latest/cephadm/services/rgw/